LGBTQ rights in Laos

-Lesbian, gay, bisexual and transgender (LGBT) rights in Laos go unreported and unnoticed.
-While homosexuality is legal in Laos, it is very difficult to assess the current state of acceptance and violence that LGBT people face because of government interference.
-Numerous claims have suggested that Laos is one of the most tolerant communist states.
-Despite such claims, discrimination still exists.
-Laos provides no anti-discrimination protections for LGBT people, nor does it prohibit hate crimes based on sexual orientation and gender identity.
-Households headed by same-sex couples are not eligible for any of the rights that opposite-sex married couples enjoy, as neither same-sex marriage nor civil unions are legal.
+Homosexuality is legal in Laos.
+Claims have suggested that Laos is "one of the most tolerant" communist states.
+A Gallup poll in June 2024 found that Laos was a gay-friendly country and 54% of Laotians thought that their country was a good place to live for gay people.

 Legality of same-sex sexual activity

-Same-sex sexual activity is legal in Laos, and is not believed to have ever being criminalized.
-Having been a colony of France, Laos never inherited anti-gay laws, unlike former British colonies.
-The age of consent is 15, regardless of sex or sexual orientation.
+Same-sex sexual activity is legal in Laos, and is not believed to have ever been criminalized.
+Having been a former colony of France, Laos never inherited any anti-sodomy laws since the French declared such laws as unconstitutional in 1791.
+The age of consent is 15, regardless of sexual orientation or gender identity.

-Recognition of same-sex relationships

-Laos does not recognize same-sex marriages, nor any other form of same-sex unions.
-There are no known debates surrounding the legalization of such unions.

 Discrimination protections

-Currently, there are no laws prohibiting discrimination based on sexual orientation, and the national Constitution of Laos does not expressly address sexual orientation or gender identity issues.
+There are no laws prohibiting discrimination based on sexual orientation, and the national Constitution of Laos does not expressly address sexual orientation or gender identity issues.

 On 21 January 2020, at the 35th Session - Universal Periodic Review at UN Human Rights Council, there was the recommendation on The Sexual Orientation and Gender Identity Expression (SOGIE-LGBTI) From H.E Christopher Grima - Ambassador and Permanent Representative of Malta to the United Nations Office in Geneva to the delegation of Lao PDR to: "Continue taking steps to improve the rights of lesbian, gay, bisexual, transgender and intersex persons, particularly by identifying their needs, and consider involving lesbian, gay, bisexual, transgender and intersex representatives in decision-making processes."

-In addition, there was a recommendation from H.E Harald Aspelund, Ambassador, Permanent Mission of Iceland to the United Nations in Geneva, to the delegation of Lao PDR to: "Adopt comprehensive anti-discrimination legislation that addresses direct and indirect discrimination and encompasses all the prohibited grounds of discrimination, including sexual orientation and gender identity."
+There was a recommendation from H.E Harald Aspelund, Ambassador, Permanent Mission of Iceland to the United Nations in Geneva, to the delegation of Lao PDR to: "Adopt comprehensive anti-discrimination legislation that addresses direct and indirect discrimination and encompasses all the prohibited grounds of discrimination, including sexual orientation and gender identity."